tsamardzic/nonstandard/README.md

 Learning objectives for you:

 - Big picture: know how to think about the problems
-- Know where to look for solutions, data, code, new ideas, code
+- Know where to look for solutions, data, code, new ideas

 <br>